DMS-99/CoffeeBot/README.md

   -  Closed-loop feedback to adapt grind size in subsequent brewing runs
   -  Automatic optimization of brewing parameters based on target flow behavior
   -  Reduction of sour taste caused by overly coarse grinding
   -  Reduction of bitter taste caused by overly fine grinding

+### Integration of a small display into the CoffeeBot system
+  -  Real-time visualization of the robot’s current process state
+  	- Display of kettle heating status
+  	- Indication of when the brewing process is active
+  	- Notification of completion of the brewing process

 ## Pictures of the set up: